Milind96/On-The-Map/README.md

 # On-The-Map
- On The Map app allows Udacity students to share their location and a URL with other Udacity students using.
+ On The Map app allows Udacity students to share their location and a URL with other Udacity students.

 # Libraries and Frameworks Used